-So, the main tools of the first app's version are Android SDK, Java and Android Studio, the team also didn’t pass through various libraries and solutions that accelerate development.
+So, the main tools of the first app's version are Android SDK, Java, and Android Studio, the team also didn’t pass through various libraries and solutions that accelerate development.
 The interface has been drawn up with the aim of scaling on tablets, without rearranging the screens of the app.
-In the application basis, the MVP architectural pattern was laid.
+On the application basis, the MVP architectural pattern was laid.
 The RoboSpice library was responsible for all asynchronous tasks.
-In order to let user fill in the ticket search form instantly, the application was implemented with SQLite database.
+In order to let users fill in the ticket search form instantly, the application was implemented with the SQLite database.
 A whole load of cities’ and stations’ names into the drop-down lists and search fields were carried out, it gave a feeling of fluidity and incredible speed application experience for users.

 The app aims to maximize the use of Android tips.
-For example, in the list of cities and stations, you may find a station with information about it, the Google map, point and button, allowing to open the Navigator familiar to the user and to make a route to the station inside of it.
+For example, in the list of cities and stations, you may find a station with information about it, the Google map, point, and button, allowing to open the Navigator familiar to the user and to make a route to the station inside of it.
 The lick on the field with the mobile number opens the standard dialler.
 But if you cannot find tickets, as all of them were sold — the app will suggest other dates, when there are tickets available in a given direction or will notify the availability on your request.
-As for payment, there were several familiar to Germans local payment systems realised in the application, and the PayPal SDK was added.
+As for payment, there were several familiar Germans local payment systems realized in the application, and the PayPal SDK was added.

 By the development start, Android 4.4.4 KitKat was announced and released, which, in turn, was first presented on board of Nexus 5.
 Accordingly, the team had to support the device with the installed version of the operating system Android 2.2–4.4.4.
-Also, there was the problem of devices’ fragmentation, as the Android Support Library was only picking up the stream, and Design Support Library wasn’t even in Google’s plans.
+Also, there was the problem of devices fragmentation, as the Android Support Library was only picking up the stream, and Design Support Library wasn’t even in Google’s plans.
 Our guys managed these objectives.
 Because of testing on a large park of devices and emulators we met the goal.